 Questions about high cholesterol were asked of persons aged 18 or older.
 Consequently, persons aged 17 or younger were coded as "Inapplicable" (-1) on these variables.
-CHOLDX ascertained whether the person had ever been diagnosed as having high cholesterol.
-Through 2007, a person-level variable (CHLAGE) indicated the age of diagnosis for high cholesterol on the Person-Level Use PUF.
-The PE section collects the age of diagnosis for each priority condition, excluding joint pain, at the conditions level.
-Now that the age is collected at the conditions level and is included on the Conditions PUF, beginning in 2008, CHLAGE is omitted from the Use PUF.
 The age of diagnosis for high cholesterol (CHOLAGED) is included in this file.
 This variable is top-coded to 85 years of age.